idkhidden/beatbeat/README.md

 ## Features

-- Server sends random heartbeat numbers to clients at regular intervals.
+- Challenge-Response Mechanism: The server sends random heartbeat challenges to each client, which must reply with their own random numbers. </br>
-- Clients receive heartbeats and respond with their own random numbers.
+- Periodic Heartbeats: The server sends heartbeat challenges at regular intervals to ensure active communication. </br>
-- Automatic disconnection of clients if no response is received within the timeout period.
+- Automatic Disconnection: Clients are automatically disconnected if the server does not receive a response within the defined timeout period.

 ## Showcase
 ![image](https://github.com/user-attachments/assets/5e157190-d4d3-4377-a3e3-60b30efbf0b5)